-In the race towards smartphone and vehicle integration, companions apps are becoming increasingly important to both consumers and OEMs.
+In the race towards smartphone and vehicle integration, companion apps are becoming increasingly important to both consumers and OEMs.
 For consumers, companion apps improve the driving experience and extend additional conveniences throughout multiple aspects of daily life.
 For OEMs, companion apps facilitate a deeper customer relationship through seamless, smartphone-driven app experiences.

 Through this symbiotic relationship, these apps are “becoming a valuable medium for brand discovery and loyalty as well as a channel for value-added digital services created by OEMs and their partners,” noted Oleg Lebedyn, Head of Architecture, Automotive & Mobility at Star.